kiwicopple/pg_search/README.md

 A Postgres extension for searching:

-- Full text search: for standard search capabilities
+- Full text search: regular text search using Postgres Full Text Search.
-- Vector search: for similarity search
+- Vector search: similarity search using pgvector
 - Autocomplete (TBD)

 When a user performs a query their query is stored in a `queries` table for analysis and retrieval.